rmcvey/fread/README.md

-# fread
+# fread - js file reader

 [![Build Status](https://secure.travis-ci.org/rmcvey/fread.png?branch=master)](http://travis-ci.org/rmcvey/fread)

-fread is a tiny javascript library that allows you to display uploaded files (currently only CSV files).
+fread is a tiny javascript library that allows you to display uploaded files via the FileReader API (currently only CSV and Image files).
 It has no external dependencies.

+Read more documentation and [see examples here](https://rmcvey.github.io/fread/)

 ## fread API
 ### options